Why choose Biodegradable Silk Floss?

 It’s estimated that if you were to floss every day, each week of the year the total floss used by one person would approximately 167 meters of floss.
 That’s a lot of floss headed to landfill for just one person.

-Dental Lace is not currently certified compostable, however in the US region where Dental Lace is produced the lace is accepted by their commercial composting company.
+Dental Lace eco dental floss is not currently certified compostable, however in the US region where Dental Lace is produced the lace is accepted by their commercial composting company.
 They are currently working on a compostable certification.

 Is Dental Lace Vegan?

 Dental Lace’s vegan dental floss, is made from bamboo charcoal fibre and PET.
 We do not stock the vegan version of this floss.
-If you are seeking a plastic free, biodegradable vegan floss we carry Flosspot Gold Vegan Plastic Free Dental Floss packaged in a small metal container, and plastic free vegan floss refills.
+If you are seeking a eco dental floss packaged plastic free, biodegradable vegan floss we carry Flosspot Gold Vegan Plastic Free Dental Floss packaged in a small metal container, and plastic free vegan floss refills.

-To get the best results from your Dental Lace, cut the desired amount of lace from the metal container (we recommend 30-45 cm).
+To get the best results from your eco dental floss, cut the desired amount of Dental Lace from the metal container (we recommend 30-45 cm).
 Wind the floss around each of your middle fingers, leaving a few centimetres of floss in the centre.

-Hold your Dental Lace quite tight between your thumb and index fingers and slide it gently up and down between your teeth.
+Hold your eco dental floss quite tight between your thumb and index fingers and slide it gently up and down between your teeth.
 It’s not recommended to force the floss as it may cut your gum tissue.

 After cleaning the area, gently remove the floss using the same back and forth motion used to clean the area.